CELILO FALLS

 Think Out Loud Interview

-“We all shared the goal of using the power of music to bring people together in a shared emotional experience.
-We wanted to use that to create a wider awareness and understanding of what Celilo Falls was, and what it meant to our native neighbors…” — Ives
+“We all shared the goal of using the power of music… to create a wider awareness and understanding of what Celilo Falls was, and what it meant to our native neighbors…” — Ives

 Celilo Falls